What do do while waiting for help that actually helps

-What to do while waiting for help that actually helps your teenager is an important lesson to learn, because chances are you’ll have to wait.
-And while you wait, your teenager’s depression may get worse.
+What to do while waiting for help that actually helps your teenager is an important lesson to learn.
+Chances are, you will have to wait, and your teen’s depression may get worse.
 Here are five things I’d recommend.

-At least that’s what happened with my daughter.
-She went from acknowledging she felt depressed and asking for help to actively wanting to die in about four months.
+My daughter went from acknowledging she felt depressed and asking for help to actively wanting to die in about four months.
 It was fast.
 Faster than I ever could have imagined.
-And getting help took far longer.

-Having bounced around from one health care provider to another, and from one antidepressant to the next for several years, here are my top five tips for what to do while waiting for help that actually helps.
+If you’re waiting for support for your teenager, here are my top five tips for what to do while waiting for help that actually helps.

 1. Keep a journal

 Start it as soon as you’re aware your child is having problems because details and dates become fuzzy and skewed by emotion.
 Record changes in behaviour and frequency and duration of episodes.
 It’s also helpful to record medications and doses.
 Take it to appointments and be sure to get the names and contact information of any professionals you’ve been in touch with, because I can guarantee you, these things will get lost in the moment.

 2. Keep your child at the centre of things

-Mental health providers will talk about typical symptoms and behaviour related to depression, but you know your child better than anyone.
+Mental health professionals will talk about typical symptoms and behaviour related to depression, but you know your child better than anyone.
 My daughter has always been very high functioning, even when she’s severely depressed.
 I know this now.
 I didn’t at first and so I missed signs of depression in her for months.
 While online guides and doctors can tell you how depression usually manifests itself, remind yourself who you’re dealing with.
-Use the checklists as guideposts, but keep your child’s unique nature at the centre of the things and trust your gut.
+Use the checklists as guideposts, but keep your child’s unique nature at the centre of the things, and trust your gut.

 3. Seek different types of help at the same time